nus-cs2103-AY2021S1/ip/docs/README.md

 ```

 ### Marking tasks as done : `done`
-Marks a task from the current list as done.
+Marks a task(or tasks) from the current list as done.

-Format : `done NUMBER`
+Format : `done NUMBER...`

 Example of usage :
 ```
 done 1
 ```

 Expected outcome :
 ```
 The following task has been successfully marked as done.
 -> [T][V] eat fried chicken